+Table 1: Metrics on zip code

-Assuming that we would like to build a restaurant at a central location which as mention above is EH1, EH2, EH3 and EH8.
-With EH1 and EH2 being considered central city.
-When considering EH8, it seems that it has the largest population over restaurant metric compared to the other three.
-However it also has the lowest hotel per restaurant.
-Therefore there might be less tourist in the area.
-EH3 though ahs a decent population to restaurant ratio and a hotel to restaurant ratio.
-Further it’s property value/restaurant ratio is low so it should not be too expensive to buy a restaurant there.
+The results of our exploratory analysis led us to choose to build a restaurant at a central location (EH1, EH2, EH3 and EH8).
+We refer to these areas as our “candidate areas”.
+EH8 has the largest ratio of population to restaurants compared to the other candidate areas.
+However, it also has the lowest number of hotels per restaurant.
+This may mean that there are fewer tourists in the area (who we may wish to attend our restaurant).
+In contrast, EH3 has attractive population to restaurant and hotel to restaurant ratios.
+Furthermore, its property value to restaurant ratio is low potentially making it not too expensive to buy a restaurant there.

+Recommendation